NuraQ/AI_Project/README.md

-## Dataset: PhysioNet EEG Motor Movement/Imagery (EEGMMI)
+## Dataset: PhysioNet EEG Motor Movement/Imagery (EEGMMIBD)

-We use the PhysioNet **EEG Motor Movement/Imagery** database (EEGMMI): 109 volunteers, 64-channel EEG (10–10 system) recorded with BCI2000 at 160 Hz.
+The PhysioNet **EEG Motor Movement/Imagery** database (EEGMMIBD) was used: 109 volunteers, 64-channel EEG (10–10 system) recorded with BCI2000 at 160 Hz.
 Each subject performed 14 runs: two 1-minute baselines (eyes open/closed) and three 2-minute runs for each of four task families covering executed and imagined limb movements (e.g., open/close fists or feet, and their imagined counterparts)

 Multi-class cassification is testes on EEG signals using both deep-learning and transformer models.
 In addition to that, Full preprocessing pipelines implemented frpm scratch to evaluate performance on several models.